commandops/commandops.github.io/posts/lua-scoring-example.md

 **I've had some trouble using this script at the same time as a downed pilot/survivors script, seems to not always run.
 To fix it I have combined the action that fires the createsurvivors() function with this action that sets the score.
 Seemed like the survivors script would run but then the score script would be passed over, but not always.
 I think maybe it is too much lua to execute all at the same time.
 Combining them seems to work well.**

 Advantages:
-- all scoring for one side is in one Event with a single Action and a single Trigger
+- all scoring for one side is in one Event with a single Action and a single Trigger (probably best to separate scoring for gaining points and losing points so maybe 2 Events if there are 2 sides)
 - can be as granular as needed
 - easier to maintain/edit if the scoring needs adjusting
 - more flexible, anything in the unit wrapper could change the score, for example unit is on a specific mission - mission a, score = x, unit is on mission b score = z